 The new 1,910-foot bridge will have six lanes and feature bike and pedestrian facilities.
 Improved signs, markings and longer turn-lanes are included.
 A new left-turn lane will be built at 18th Street in Front Royal.

 A primary goal of this project is to significantly reduce congestion in the area and enhance safety.
 High traffic projections at the Route 340/522 intersection with Route 55 require that non-traditional intersection treatments be considered.
 The intersection will feature an innovative design called a “Quadrant Roadway Intersection (QRI)”.
 A traffic simulation model of the QRI was presented at the public hearing.

-The total estimated cost for this project is $83.3 million with $4.9 million for preliminary engineering, $9.5 million for right of way activities, and $69.0 million for construction.
-The construction estimate includes costs for bridge construction and the intersection construction.
+The total estimated cost for this project is $72.2 million with $4.9 million for preliminary engineering, $6.3 million for right of way activities, and $61.0 million for construction.
+The construction estimate includes costs for the bridge construction and all roadway/intersection improvements.

 This project’s design complies with Virginia’s Stormwater Management Act, erosion and sediment control regulations and VDOT’s approved stormwater management program.
 During construction, every reasonable effort will be made to protect the environment with respect to dust and erosion control, and access to all properties will be maintained.

 Potential impacts to the flood plains will be evaluated and addressed on this project.
 During construction canoe passage will be assured with a temporary portage.